-The Working Class in the Fight for Peace
+What Part Should the Working Class Play in the Fight for Peace?

-EACH stage in the growth of the second imperialist war is accompanied by a further development of the fight in the international working class for the preservation of peace.
-Every peace-loving person, and, in the first place, every worker, must consider very seriously why the fascist warmongers were able to occupy in quick succession Ethiopia, Austria, the Sudetenland, Czechoslovakia, part of Lithuania and finally Spain, and up to the present time the aggressors were not stopped.
+EACH stage in the growth of the second imperialist war is accompanied by further development of the fight in the international working-class for the preservation of peace.
+The fact that the fascist warmongers were able to occupy in quick succession Abyssinia.
+Austria, the Sudetenland, Czechoslovakia, part of Lithuania and finally Spain, obliges every peace-loving person, and in the first place every worker, to consider very seriously why, up to the present, the aggressors were not stopped.

-In all countries the realization is growing that the successes of the fascist war alliance were really due not so much to its own strength as to the readiness of the reactionary bourgeoisie in the great "democratic" powers to surrender to its extortions and ultimatums, to leave the threatened weak states, not only without support, but even-as in the case of Spain-to take action against victims of fascist aggression.
+In all countries the realisation is growing that the successes of the fascist war-alliance were really due, not so much to its own strength, as to the readiness of the reactionary bourgeoisie in the great "democratic" powers to surrender to its extortions and ultimatums, to leave the th.eatened weak States, not only without support, but even-as in the case of Spain to take action against victims of fascist aggression.

-Does not the realization of this fact force on us the following question: "What has happened and what should be done to assure the triumph of the true will of the great majority of the people against the stand taken by the capitulators and the accomplices of the fascist war alliance?"
+Does not the realisation of this fact force on us the following question : "What has happened and what should be done to assure the triumph of the true will of the great majority of the people against the stand taken by the capitulators and the accomplices of the fascist war-alliance?

-Can the working class, the most important force and predominant factor in the fight for peace, be content with protesting against the acts of violence by the war alliance, with exposing the aid rendered by the reactionary bourgeoise in the bourgeois-democratic countries, and with demanding a firm stand of their respective governments against the fascist powers?
+Can the working-class, the most important force and predominant factor in the fight for peace, be content with protesting against the acts of violence by the waralliance, with exposing the aid rendered by the reactionary bourgeoise in the bourgeois democratic countries, and with demanding a firm stand of their respective governments against the fascist powers ?

 The protests against the breaches of the law and violent acts of the war alliance have undoubtedly become more urgent, sharp and forceful.
-They increased during the Spanish war of liberation to a mighty movement stirring the people all over the world.
+They increased during the Spanish war of liberation to a mighty movement, stirring the people all over the world.

-Among the everlasting services of the Spanish people which neither rivers of precious blood, nor the scum of barefaced lies and calumnies can erase, one thing stands out: they have demonstrated to the whole world and to the working class, confused by the capitulators of reactionary Social-Democracy, that a people, without most of the things assumed to be necessary militarily and technically, could resist for almost three years the forces of fascist intervention superior in numbers and technique.
-They demonstrated that a people could even attain successes in the unequal fight, that they were able to inflict smashing defeats on the enemy which will brand for a long time his dirty hide with bloody weals and festering scars.
+Among the everlasting services of the Spanish people which neither rivers $\subset$ f precious blood, nor the scum of bare-faced lies and calumnies can erase, one thing stands out, they have demonstrated to the whole world and to the working class, confused by the capitulations of reactionary social democracy, that a people without most of the things assumed to be necessary militarily and technically, could resist for almost three years the forces of fascist intervention, superior in numbers and They demonstrated that a technique. people could even attain successes in the unequal fight, that they were able to inflict smashing defeats on the enemy which will brand for a long time his dirty hide with bloody weals and festering scars.
 This example shook the whole world.
-This seed sown by the Spanish people, who through their struggle advanced to the front rank of progressive peoples, will multiply a million-fold in spite of the fact that the combined efforts of the fascist invaders, on the one hand, and the reactionary bourgeoisie of England and France, on the other hand, have succeeded in putting into chains this nation which resisted and checked the fascist warmongers for almost three years.
+This seed sown by the Spanish people, who, through their struggle, advanced to the front rank of progressive peoples, will multiply a million-fold in spite of the fact that the combined efforts of the fascist invaders on the one hand, and the reactionary bourgeoisie of England and France on the other hand, have succeeded in putting into chains this nation who resisted and checked the fascist warmongers for almost three years.

-These facts must form the basis of any analysis made by the organs of the working class press or any class-conscious worker in order to obtain finally an answer to the urgent harassing question: What must be done to prevent the spreading of the present imperialist war for the redivision of the world, thereby furthering the struggle for the liberation of all the peoples, which is a fight in defense of all nations threatened and oppressed by fascism?
+These facts must form the basis of any analysis made by the organs of the workingclass press or any class-conscious worker in order to obtain finally an answer to the urgent harassing question : What must we do to prevent the spreading of the present imperialist war for the redivision of the world, thereby furthering the struggle for the liberation of all peoples now oppressed by Fascism, which is a fight in defence of all nations now threatened ?